 Applying for Short-Term Disability in SC

-- Elimination Period: how long before claim payments begin
+- Elimination Period: how quickly claim payments begin

-- Benefit Period: How long the claim payments last while unable to work
+- Benefit Period: the time claim payments continue

 The South Carolina Public Employees Benefit Authority (PEBA) does not offer short-term disability.
 However, government workers and public school teachers can apply for income support if their medical condition will last longer than 90 days.